boschresearch/gdbfuzz/README.md

 ignore_functions = <space separated list>

 # One of {Hardware, QEMU, SUTRunsOnHost}
-# Hardware: An external component starts a gdb server and GDBFuzz can connect
-#     to this gdb server
+# Hardware: An external component starts a gdb server and GDBFuzz can connect to this gdb server.
 # QEMU: GDBFuzz starts QEMU.
 QEMU emulates binary_file_path and starts gdbserver.
 # SUTRunsOnHost: GDBFuzz start the target program within GDB.
 target_mode = <mode>